UPC APC and PC fiber connector polish types

 What Is a UPC Connector?

 The UPC (Ultra Physical Contact) connector is a refined version of the PC design.
-Through advanced polishing techniques, the UPC connector achieves a more precise end-face surface with lower insertion loss and better return loss (typically −50 dB or better).
+Through advanced polishing techniques, the UPC connector achieves a more precise end-face surface with lower insertion loss and improved return-loss performance compared with PC polish.
+In specifications, return loss is often written as a positive threshold such as ≥50 dB, while reflectance may be shown as a negative dB value.

 UPC connectors are recognized by their blue color, a standard identifier across the industry.
 They are widely used in digital signal transmission systems, including Ethernet, telecom, and high-speed data centers where minimizing reflection is essential.